moisheu/cse15l-lab-reports/lab-report-3-week-4.md

 The call ended abruptly.
 Lee Hanson had heard a woman scream just before it cut off.
 He turned on a television, and in her home so did Louise Sweeney.
 Both then saw the second aircraft hit the World Trade Center.
 ```
 ---

+Example 2:

+**What its doing**: when using ```cat chapter-2.txt | grep -wi "Usama"``` it first prints out the entirety of chapter-2.txt , taking this output and piping it (basically funneling the results over to the grep portion) where grep will retrieve the instances of "Usama" while -wi ensures that grep is retrieving all instances of scream regardless of case.

+**Why it is useful**: This can be useful for retrieving all instances of words regardless of case.
+Particularly in text files, this can be used to account for human error in forgetting cases and retrieve all instances of an argument.
+In this example specifically, it demonstrates that -wi does not grab exclusively mixed case or lowercase terms but also cased terms showing the broadness of its usefulness as it does not exclude names, or the start of sentences.

 **Input**
 ```bash
 [cs15lfa22gs@ieng6-201]:911report:257$ cat chapter-2.txt | grep -wi "Usama"